lake-wg/psk/draft-ietf-lake-edhoc-psk.md

   * The Initiator MAY delete rPSK_i after successfully verifying the fourth message.
 At that point, the Responder will already have derived the next rPSK_(i+1), which the Initiator can be certain of upon receiving the fourth message.

   * The Responder MAY delete rPSK_(i-1), if present, after successfully sending the fourth message.
-Upon receiving message_3, the Responder knows with certainty that the Initiator derived rPSK_i at the end of the previous session in the session series, making it safe to delete the prior resumption key rPSK_(i-1).
+Upon successfully verifying message_3, the Responder knows with certainty that the Initiator derived rPSK_i at the end of the previous session in the session series, making it safe to delete the prior resumption key rPSK_(i-1).

 ## Cipher Suite Requirements for Resumption